HathorNetwork/rfcs/projects/ledger-app/0001-token-admin-methods.md

 ## Do not create a new `SEND_TOKEN_DATA` command

 Instead of the new command to load the token data being created we could just confirm the data when they appear on the transaction parsing, this would create an issue for outputs containing the token being created since during parsing the symbol is unknown (since it is the last piece of information) so we would need to show the amount as "Amount created" or similar (same with authorities) to signify that the output is of the created token.

+## Keep a buffer for nft data in the output type

+The maximum allowed length for the data in the desktop wallet is 150 characters, if we have one for each token it would add 150 * number of tokens on global context (10), this would add 1500 bytes to the global context, but we only have 536 bytes available to the global context, any more than this will fail the build of the app.
+Using 1 buffer on the global context makes the create token transaction possible and adds only 300 bytes to the global context (150 for the context and 150 for the static variable for screen display).

 # Future possibilities
 [future-possibilities]: #future-possibilities